Andrek01/AlexaCamProxy4P3/README.md

 Please try out what value fits to your setup and Cam´s.

 proxy_url : Your public DynDNS-URL.

-The CameraProxy will only allow access from your own public IP, no other Client will get Access
+onyl_allow_own_IP: If set to True the CameraProxy will only allow access from your own public IP, no other Client will get Access.
+If set to False also foreign IP-addresses will be accepted.

 path_user_file : Path and File to the User-Credential File created by htpasswd.
 If you are using BASIC-Authentication you have to specify the User-Credentials for the Camera-Proxy in the "alexa_csc_proxy_credentials" in the item file of the Alexa4P3 plugin.
 If no path_user_file is specified the plugin does not check any credentials.
 Authentication is set to "NONE".